 Refer to Passive Immunizing Agents Part 5 for additional general information.

 Figure 3Figure 3 - Footnote *: Management of individuals with percutaneous or mucosal exposure to an uninfected or low risk source

 There are several authorized schedules for HB vaccines.
 The preferred schedule (particularly for children under 12 months of age) is 0, month 1 and month 6, with at least 4 weeks between the first and second dose, 2 months between the second and third dose and 4 months between the first and the third dose.
-For infants immunized at birth, this is considered month 0.
-People with chronic renal failure or on dialysis, and others with immunocompromising conditions as outlined in Immunocompromised persons may not respond well to HB vaccine and may require a higher dose.
+For infants immunized at birth, this dose is considered as month 0.
+People with chronic renal failure or on dialysis, and others with immunocompromising conditions as outlined in Immunocompromised persons, may not respond well to HB vaccine and may require a higher dose.
 Refer to Table 3.

 DTaP-HB-IPV-Hib vaccine may be given at 2, 4, 6 and 12 to 23 months of age but the fourth dose is unlikely to provide significant additional hepatitis B protection and will increase cost.
 Alternative schedules may be used -

 There are several authorized schedules for HAHB vaccines (refer to Table 3).
 In addition, studies have shown that other schedules and dosages provide good seroprotection rates.
 Refer to Hepatitis A Vaccine in Part 4 for additional information.

 |RECOMBIVAX HB®||ENGERIX®-B||INFANRIX hexa™||TWINRIX®||TWINRIX® Junior|

 (Months: 1st dose = month 0)